nfarchadi/heatwave_impacts_on_fisheries/README.md

 To learn more about FaCeT and to interact with developed tools on the dashboard (such as the results from this study) explore the two links below:
 - [FaCeT project website](https://fisheriesclimatetoolkit.sdsu.edu/)
 - [FaCeT dashboard website](https://facet.research.gmri.io/)

+# Questions and Feedback

+If you encounter with any problems or error, please create an issue here.
+Starting an issue will help other trying to use this code.
+With any other questions please contact the lead other, N. Farchadi, at nfarchadi@sdsu.edu